-Different from the cross-subject/session/device/task TL scenarios considered in the previous five sections, adversarial attacks in BCIs so far mainly considered cross-model attacks2, where adversarial examples generated from one machine learning model are used to attack another model.
-This assumption is necessary in grey-box and black-box attacks because the victim model is unknown, and the attacker needs to construct its own model (called the substitute model) to approximate the victim model.
+Different from the cross-subject/session/device/task TL scenarios considered in the previous five sections, adversarial attacks in BCIs so far mainly considered cross-model attacks,2 where adversarial examples generated from one machine learning model are used to attack another model.
+This assumption is necessary for gray-box and black-box attacks because the victim model is unknown, and the attacker needs to construct its own model (called the substitute model) to approximate the victim model.